computational-genomics-lab/motifFUN/README.md

 ```
 ### Reporting bugs

-please raise an issue (preferred option) or email <bairupravi999@gmail.com> about bugs and strange things.
+Please raise an issue (preferred option) or email <bairupravi999@gmail.com> about bugs and strange things.